GNSS clock comparison · holdout discipline · results you can defend

 Tare is not “an HFT product” or “a telecom product.”
 It is defensible GNSS clock comparison that many downstream desks, SLAs, and review panels need to trust.
 The verticals below are who feels the residual first—not separate miracle claims.

-Same deliverable today: train/holdout post-processing, corrected outputs, RMS-class summaries.
-Maturity tags tell you what is pilot-ready vs software-path vs R&D.
+Same evaluation deliverable today: train/holdout post-processing, post-processed outputs, RMS-class summaries.
+Maturity tags describe roadmap—not separate performance claims.

 CAPITAL MARKETS DESK · CLK Δ event A → B · illust. sep latency budget